h-yung/naginata-notes/README.md

 ## Currently
 CRUD app with ejs
-Naginata-focused
+Naginata-focused.
-launching to test video embeds.
-Youtube allows only https pages to stream with embeds/iframes so need to launch out of local host.
+Launched to test video embeds.
+Youtube allows only https pages to stream with embeds/iframes so need to launch out of local host and it also depends on the settings applied by the video manager.

+The value of a checkbox input is whatever you set as its value in the input attribute.
+This value is actualized only when the checkbox is checked.

 ## Previously
 "It's a page".